 A tornado is a large violently rotating funnel-shaped column of air.
 Tornadoes are violent forces of nature and wreak havoc on their path.
-With wind speeds going up to 300 miles per hour, tornadoes uproot trees, lift vehicles & buildings and nearly everything in their path.
+With wind speeds going up to 300 miles per hour, tornadoes uproot trees, lift vehicles and buildings and nearly everything in their way.
 According to the National Centers for Environmental Information (USA), “In the United States, there are two regions with a disproportionately high frequency of tornadoes.
 Florida is one and ‘Tornado Alley’ in the south-central United States is the other”.

 This Tornado Alley is an informal name given to the central and southern plains of the US, stretching from the Canadian border in the north to Texas and covering parts of Kansas and Oklahoma.
 Another region that is very prone to tornadoes is the Dixie Alley that includes parts of Alabama and Mississippi.
 While the state of Florida is also likely to experience tornadoes, these rarely gather much fury like the tornadoes in other parts of the country.

 In 2011, a total of 362 tornadoes raged across the United States and some parts of Canada as well.
 Four of these tornadoes escalated to EF – 5 (highest level of severity as per the Enhanced Fujita scale).
 This is called the 2011 Super Outbreak and is considered one of the costliest and most destructive outbreaks in history.
 Tornadoes became a daily occurrence during April.
 Arkansas, Georgia, Tennessee, and Virginia were severely affected, and these tornadoes caused large-scale destruction.